 A bank’s primary routing number is assigned based on the location of its principal office.
 Banks are eligible to receive additional routing numbers if necessary to keep payments and collections routed properly.
 Smaller banks and online-only financial institutions typically use only one routing number nationwide.
 Larger banks might have routing numbers for each state in which they operate.

 Because some financial institutions have multiple routing numbers, it’s important to ensure you’re using the correct one before you initiate a transaction.
-Use the previous table to find your routing number in your state.

-Different Routing Numbers for International Wire Transfers
+Different Numbers for Wire Transfers

-Here are Wells Fargo’s wiring numbers:
+Here are Wells Fargo’s wire transfer numbers:

-|Wells Fargo Wiring Numbers|
+|Wells Fargo Wire Transfer Numbers|